ImpedanCEI/BIHC/docs/index.rst

 The dissipated power value depends on the characteristics of the particle beam (beam spectrum and intensity) and on the characteristics of the consdiered accelerator component (beam-coupling impedance).

-The source code is available in the `WAKIS GitHub repository <https://github.com/lsito/BIHC>`_.
+The source code is available in the `BIHC GitHub repository <https://github.com/lsito/BIHC>`_.

 .. attention::
    This documentation is currently under development